Package Leaflet: Information for the User

 This medication does not require special storage conditions.

-Do not use this medication after the expiration date that appears on the blister and on the packaging after “CAD:”.
+Do not use this medication after the expiration date shown on the blister pack and on the packaging after "EXP:".
 The expiration date is the last day of the month indicated.

 Composition of Tamsulosina Combix

-Tamsulosina Combix are opaque greenish-yellow/opaque orange capsules, size “2”, hard gelatin, containing white to off-white granules with the inscription “CL 23” on the cap and “0.4” in the capsule body, printed with black ink.
+Tamsulosina Combix are green olive opaque/orange opaque capsules, size "2", hard gelatin, containing white to off-white granules with the inscription "CL 23" on the cap and "0.4" on the body of the capsule, printed with black ink.

 C/ Badajoz 2, Edificio 2